17 Alarming Corruption in Sports Statistics in 2025

 Conclusion

-Strict regulation of legal betting channels and enforcing full transparency in the funds managed by different sports organizations are two changes the industry needs.
+The industry needs two changes: strict regulation of legal betting channels and enforcing full transparency in the funds managed by different sports organizations.

 Sports corruption is a global issue that requires international cooperation.
-These unlawful activities are manufactured behind closed doors, putting sports’ integrity at risk.
+These unlawful activities are conducted behind closed doors, putting sports’ integrity at risk.

 FAQ